rosco-m68k/rosco_m68k/firmware/serial-receive/README.md

 # Serial Loader for rosco_m68k

-This firmware implements a simple way to load code into the computer from startup, enabling quicker iteration (and less dead ROM chips).
+This firmware implements a simple way to load code into the computer from startup, enabling quicker iteration (and fewer dead ROM chips).

 The idea with this is to do basic set up of the system (e.g. set up the MFP) and then wait for the user to initiate a file transfer from their terminal program.